Custom routing rules

 ```

-## Introduction to time specifications
+## Time specifications

-It is possible to define a time specification as an expected value, enabling dynamic comparisons during routing processes.
+It's possible to define a time specification as an expected value, enabling dynamic comparisons during routing processes.
 For example, a timestamp stored in a `customAttribute` can be compared against the current time using predefined expressions.

-* **`{today}`** represents the current day, based on the system's configured time zone.
-This expression is used to refer to a date value (e.g. `2025-08-07`).
+* `{today}`: represents the current day, based on the tenant's configured time zone.
+This expression refers to a date value (for example, `2025-08-07`).

-* **`{now}`** represents the current timestamp, calculated in UTC+0.
-This expression is used to refer to a specific timestamp (e.g. `2025-08-07T18:00:00.000Z`).
+* `{now}`: represents the current timestamp, calculated in UTC+0.
+This expression refers to a specific timestamp (for example, `2025-08-07T18:00:00.000Z`).

 This functionality, for example, allows routing logic to determine whether an item is eligible for release to sales, based on time-based conditions.